maptz/maptz.vscode.extensions.customfolding/ReadMe.md

     }
     /* #endregion */

-For HTML style languages, you could define a fodable region with the following tags:
+For HTML style languages, you could define a foldable region with the following tags:

     <!-- #region Body -->
     <body>